palolili23/comp_risk/README.md

 The idea is to come up with clean*(ish)* code that can be adapted to other datasets.
-The example includes a time-fixed exposure (randomization to 1 of 2 treatments) and covariates only measured at baseline.
+The example includes a time-fixed exposure (randomization of 2 treatments) and covariates only measured at baseline.

 The estimands are presented as follows: